Monday, December 29, 2014

 • Ensure your Jeep is in 4WD LOW mode.

-• Slow down to a near stop before activating HDC.
+• Reduce speed to a near stop before engaging HDC.

-• Adjust your speed using the transmission gear selector if needed.
+• Adjust your descent speed using the transmission gear selector as needed.

 For more Jeep Momma How To's check out my Jeep Tips page.